dav-par/eng114_DevOps/Documentation/docs/Vagrant.md

 - write script to run all the installs
 - if your app is all in one folder, move it to the same folder as the vagrantfile with this code in the vagrantfile:
     - `config.vm.synced_folder "./app", "/home/vagrant/app"`
+- line 17 to 27 on app shows in condtions
+    - says connect to database if it exists
+    - and show us on /posts page

 ## provision file for test app